renandcr/watch-store-design/README.md

 <br>

-Open the text editor in the project's root folder:
+Open the code editor in the project's root folder:

 ```
 code .